-The union has been involved at numerous workplaces dealing with universities’ refusal to grant unlimited term contracts after 5 years as per the changes to the Labour Contract Law (see here for more information on this law)
+The union has been involved at numerous workplaces dealing with universities’ refusal to grant unlimited term contracts after 5 years as per the changes to the Labour Contract Law.

 Many universities are holding out by using an exception granted to the universities which lets them wait till after the tenth year to grant an unlimited term contract.
 But this exception ISN’T in all cases and ISN’T for all instructors teaching in a university.
 Famously, even Tokyo University did a U-turn on this when challenged by it’s union.